AndreaUrgolo/machinelearningwebservices/README.md

 # Machine Learning Web services

-Machine learning Web Services to instantiate and train models on some public available datasets
+Flask Web Services for instantiation and training of ML models with some public available datasets:

+Available tasks:

+* **duration_prediction:** predict the duration of a given task;
+* **house_prices_learning:** house prices prediction, with ML algorithm configuration and instantiation form and batch-based  continuos learning functionality;
+* **movies_recommendation_rmodel:** movies recommender system, with imported model pre-trained in R;
+* **resource_suggestion:** resource suggestion for work assignment and planning.